mir-owahed/DevOps-tutorial/kubernetes-learn/KinD-k8s.md

 access from browser
 localhost:8989
 ```
+Run `kubectl get pods` to verify the Pods are ready and running.

+Run `kubectl port-forward deployment/frontend 8080:8080` to forward a port to the frontend service.

+Navigate to `localhost:8080` to access the web frontend.

 ## Minikube - Local Cluster

 Launch a local Kubernetes cluster with one of the following tools: